nchammas/flintrock/CONTRIBUTING.md

 Sometimes, you just wanna write some code.
 Just keep these guidelines in mind before you do that if you want your code contribution accepted.

+### License

+Unless you explicitly tell us otherwise, when you contribute code you affirm that the contribution is your original work and that you license it to the project under the project's [license](LICENSE).

+Please make sure that you are OK with our license's terms before contributing code.

 ### Trivial bug fixes or changes

 If you're making a small change, go right ahead and open that pull request.
 There's no need to coordinate beforehand.